matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 resource limit, it can be terminated or throttled depending on the resource type.
 Setting these values correctly is crucial for reliable and efficient operation of both the applications and the cluster.

-3) Explain the Concept of Quality of Service (QoS) in Kubernetes.
+3) Explain the Concept of Quality of Service (QoS) in Kubernetes?
 Answer: Kubernetes uses Quality of Service (QoS) classes to make decisions about scheduling and evicting Pods.
 There are three QoS classes: Guaranteed, Burstable, and BestEffort.
 'Guaranteed' Pods are given the highest priority and are the last to be evicted in resource shortage scenarios, 'Burstable' Pods have some minimum resources guaranteed but can use